wp-plugins/highlight-search-terms/readme.txt

 II.
 Add at least _one_ new rule to your themes styleheet (style.css) to style highlightable text.

-For example use `.hilite { background:#D3E18A; }` to get a moss green background on search terms found in the content section (not header, sidebar or footer; assuming your Theme uses a div with ID "content").
+For example use `.hilite { background:#D3E18A; }` to get a moss green background on search terms found in the content section (not header, sidebar or footer; assuming your Theme uses a div with class "hentry").

 Please find more examples under the [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/) tab.